Gurpartap/AESCrypt-ObjC/README.md

     message = AESCrypt.decrypt(encrypted_data, password)

-See http://github.com/Gurpartap/AESCrypt for more details.
+See the Ruby gem README at http://github.com/Gurpartap/AESCrypt for more details.

 ## License